 We can help you with any estate tax planning need and can put in place an estate plan which, among your choices, reduces the imposition of the estate tax upon your death, provides for your surviving spouse while ensuring that your assets go to your issue upon his or her death, plan for the successful transition or sale of your business upon your death, disability or retirement or plan for the costs of a nursing home or assisted living facility, etc. Let us help plan and protect your future and ensure that your estate goes where you want it to go upon your death.

-Contact Weaver, Bennett & Bland at (704) 844-1400 to schedule a FREE 1 hour initial estate planning consultation with one of our experienced Charlotte estate planning attorneys who can help you with either your North Carolina or South Carolina estate planning needs.
+Contact Weaver, Bennett & Bland at (704) 844-1400 to schedule a FREE 1-hour initial estate planning consultation with one of our experienced estate planning attorneys who can help you with either your North Carolina estate planning needs.

 When to Consider Estate Tax Planning

 While neither North Carolina nor South Carolina currently has an estate tax or a gift tax, and the current federal estate tax exclusion ($5,490,000.00 for 2017) prevents most individuals from being subject to estate tax upon his or death, you should consider estate tax planning:

 - If your estate or you and your spouse’s combined estates exceed that amount or are close to it,

 - If you have made substantial taxable gifts during your lifetime, and now you do not have enough estate tax exclusion left (used gift tax exclusion during your lifetime),

 - If you own certain assets in another state which has its own estate/inheritance tax (e.g., own real property in New York).